DaniGuzF/proton-range-ml/README.md

 ![Model MAE versus RSP uncertainty](figures/figure_2_mae_vs_noise.png)

 The physics-based model remains substantially more accurate than either ML approach across the tested uncertainty range.

+A detailed description of the project is available in the [project report](report/proton_range_prediction_report.pdf).